How to start a blog

-Blogging helps me process my thoughts.
-It helps me share updates.
-Blogging has led to several job opportunities – both full-time and freelance.
+Blogging helps me process my thoughts and share updates.
+Blogging led to several job opportunities – both full-time and freelance.

-Step 1: Ask yourself, “Why am I blogging?”
+Step 1: Ask yourself, “Why do I want to start a blog?”

 Some people love to write (ahem, hello!) so a blog is a great way to self publish.
 Some people start a blog and use it like an online journal.